-Maturity Sta ige Observable Process Characteristics Procedures Controls Metrics Improvement Mechanisms 1.
+Maturity Stage Observable Process Characteristics Procedures Controls Metrics Improvement Mechanisms 1.
 Ad Hoc No formal procedures exist.
 Controls are non- existent or primarily in reaction to a "surprise."
 There are not metrics or performance monitoring.
 None 2.
-Repeatal ple Some standard procedures exist, relies on "tribal knowledge1."
-Mostly detective controls are in place, minimal preventive controls, and highly manual.
-Few performance metrics exist; thus, performance monitoring is inconsistent or informal.
-Most likely in reaction to audits or service disruptions.
+Repeatable Some standard procedures exist, Mostly detective controls are in place, minimal preventive controls, and highly manual.
+Few performance metrics exist; thus, performance monitoring is Most likely in reaction to audits or service disruptions.

+Maturity Stage 1aturity Stage Observable Process Characteristics Procedures Controls Metrics Improvement Mechanisms relies on "tribal knowledge 1 ." inconsistent or informal.
 3. Defined Procedures are well documented, but not kept current to reflect changing business needs.
 Preventive and detective controls are employed, still reliant on manual activities.
 Some metrics are used, but performance monitoring is still manual and/or infrequent.
 Generally, occurs during periodic (e.g. annual) policy and procedures review.
 4. Managed Procedures and controls are well documented and kept current.
 Preventive and detective controls are employed, with greater use of automation to reduce human error.
 Many metrics are used with a blend of automated and manual performance monitoring.
 Best practices and/or benchmarking are used to improve processes.
-5. Optimize d Process and controls are continuously reviewed and improved.
+5. Optimized Process and controls are continuously reviewed and improved.
 Preventive and detective controls are highly automated to reduce human error and cost of operations.
 Comprehensive, defined performance metrics exist, with extensive automated performance monitoring.
 Extensive use of best practices, benchmarking, and/or self-assessment to continuously improve processes.